glynfinck/CALVIN/index.md

 ### Support or Contact

-You can reach individual team membesr at our team email address.
+You can reach the team members at our team email address.

 CALVINteam@gmail.com